darrensmith223/InboxTracker/docs/source/resources/intelliseeds.rst

-Intelliseeds
+IntelliSeeds
 ============

 IntelliSeeds are virtual users who interact with email in their inbox to provide realistic modeling, based on engagement profiles from the InboxTracker consumer panel.
 Learn more about `IntelliSeeds here`_.
-IntelliSeeds are organized into a list that can be retrieved and included as recipients in campaigns to provide deliverability performance insight, such as inbox and spam folder placement.
-The list of IntelliSeeds can be accessed using the `InboxTracker API`_, as shown below:
+IntelliSeeds are organized into a list that can be retrieved and included as recipients in your campaigns to provide deliverability performance insight, such as inbox and spam folder placement.
+The most current list of IntelliSeeds can be retrieved using the `InboxTracker API`_, as shown below:

 .. code-block:: python